 Why not SAN or NAS?

-In a traditional datacentre, there is a three-tier architecture with the hosts on the first tier, storage switches or SAN switches on the second tier, and SAN and NAS array controllers on the third tier.
+In a traditional datacentre, there is a three-tier architecture with the hosts on the tier, storage switches or SAN switches on the second tier, and SAN and NAS array controllers on the third tier.

-This architecture allows centralised consolidation of storage resources at block and file levels, while provisioning and management happen at a single place with a storage controller.
+This architecture allows centralised consolidation storage resources at block and file levels, while provisioning and management happen at a single place with a storage controller.

 In contrast, hyper-converged infrastructure comprises servers armed with direct-attached storage (DAS), so there are no separate storage switches or SANs connected to hosts.
 Having said that, many HCI products can present themselves as storage to other servers.